balderdashy/skipper-disk/README.md

 $ npm install skipper-disk --save
 ```

+This module is part of the default configuration in [Sails](https://sailsjs.com).

-If you're using this module with Express, Connect, Kraken, or a vanilla Node.js server, make sure you have skipper itself [installed as your body parser](http://beta.sailsjs.org/#/documentation/concepts/Middleware?q=adding-or-overriding-http-middleware).
-This is the default configuration in [Sails](https://github.com/balderdashy/sails) as of v0.10.
+> If you're using this module outside of Sails (e.g. Express or a vanilla Node.js server), make sure you have skipper itself [installed as your body parser](https://sailsjs.com/documentation/concepts/middleware?q=adding-or-overriding-http-middleware).